 Imagination of Space, presented by The Cooper Union for the Advancement of Science and Art is dedicated to the exploration and exhibition of projects in architecture, art, poetry, sound and performance.
-A series of residencies and exhibitions will feature professional and student artists, architects, poets and writers creating and collaborating on immersive work that celebrates imagination in space, ecology, form, light, sound and material.
+A series of residencies and exhibitions will feature professional and student artists, architects, poets and writers creating and collaborating on immersive work that celebrates imagination in space, ecology, form, language, light, sound and material.

 |Saturday||11:00 am — 5:00 pm|

 |Sunday||11:00 am — 5:00 pm|